TRAP: Targeted Redirecting of Agentic Preferences: Methods

-This reflects a black-box setting where attackers cannot access model parameters or gradients, but can influence agent behavior by modifying only their own content (e.g., product images or GUI elements).
-This setting is highly relevant for both security research and practical deployment, as it mirrors the attack surface exposed in many contemporary multimodal agentic systems \citep{magent2024}.
+Formally, we consider an agent driven by a multimodal model $\model$.
+Consistent with standard contrastive retrieval architectures \citep{radford2021learningtransferablevisualmodels}, we assume $\model$ contains a text encoder $E_T$ and a vision encoder $E_V$.
+The agent receives a text prompt $p$ and a set of $n$ candidate images $\{x_i\}_{i=1}^n$.
+The model computes an embedding for the prompt $e_{\text{text}} = E_T(p)$, and for each image $e_\text{image}(x_i) = E_V(x_i)$.
+The model selects the image $x_i$ that maximizes an internal relevance score of $f_M$, defined as their cosine similarity:

+We consider an attacker whose objective is to force the agent to select a specific target image.
+The attacker controls a single index $t$, i.e., a target image $\xtarget=x_t$, and can replace it with an adversarially modified version $\xadv$.
+The remaining $n-1$ images, which form the competitor set $\xcomp=\{x_i\}_{i\ne t}$, cannot be modified by the attacker.
+The attack goal is to produce $\xadv$ such that the agent selects it.
+Equivalently, we seek to increase the selection probability, i.e.:

+This optimization is subject to the constraint that $\xadv$ remains perceptually similar to the original image $\xtarget$.
+Formally, we require $d(\xadv, \xtarget) \le \epsilon$, where $d$ is a perceptual distance metric (e.g., LPIPS) and $\epsilon$ is a small perceptual budget.
+This constraint is necessary for the attack to be viable in a real-world system.
+An unconstrained attack, where an attacker simply generates a new image $\xadv$ to perfectly match the prompt $p$, would be trivially defeated.
+Such an image would fail basic platform-level integrity checks, such as visual hash-based deduplication or anomaly detection \citep{notwhatitlookslike, 2023JEI32b3016W, zhou2018learningrichfeaturesimage}, which would flag the large semantic gap between the original and modified content as a fraudulent replacement, not a subtle perturbation.
+The perceptual constraint $d(\xadv, \xtarget) \le \epsilon$ is explicitly designed to bypass these defenses by ensuring $\xadv$ is perceived as a benign modification of $\xtarget$.

+This attack is performed under a realistic black-box threat model as the attacker has no access to the model's weights, parameters, or gradients.
+Their only capability is to query the model $M$ and observe the final selection, mimicking an attacker who can only interact with the agent's public application.
 By systematically probing the vision-language selection layer of the agentic systems, we expose and characterize vulnerabilities in multimodal agentic systems that could be exploited to threaten the reliability and fairness of downstream decision-making.